-Snorkeling in Krabi is one of the most fun things to do on offer.
+Snorkeling and diving in Krabi is one of the most fun things to do on offer.
 We have a lot of beaches you can snorkel at in shallow water, but we also are surrounded by islands where the snorkeling is world-class!
 The marine life you can see is astounding, from small fish to big, and whale sharks, and sea kraits!

 Where Are the Best Locations to Snorkel in Krabi?